ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/read.md

 ### Advices

-- Save the ROIs often, not just at the end of the pipeline
+- Save the ROIs often, not just at the end of the pipeline.

 ### Shortcuts